guutama/Virtualis/README.md

 ### Transform

-Add noise to dataset add put the label in the first row of the dataset.
+Add noise to dataset add put the label in the first column of the dataset.
 The name of the label should be spesified in the params.yaml/transform/label.

 ### Split